By Corinne (Corey) Jameson-Kuehl

 Assess yourself as you present to others:

-Are you looking at your boss, employee, co-worker with grace?
+Are you looking at your boss, employee, a co-worker with grace?
 Everyone is tired from COVID, politics, and students being home, not home, etc. Regulate the way you look at someone else.
 Are you empathic to them as you witness their words and actions?
 Ask questions.
 What are they struggling with that is making their current situation challenging?
 Be a present-in-the-moment lister.
 Find compassionate solutions.

 There are always situations where direct communication needs to occur.
 I certainly do not advocate tolerating abuse or repeated patterns of disrespect.
 There are certainly times where a patterned behavior needs to be called out and dealt with consequences and an action plan or perhaps the team member needs to be released.
 The evaluation of how to handle a person’s continued toxicity is to evaluate: